default search action

 A theory of branches as goals and virtual teams.
 53-56 - Sebastian Draxler, Adrian Jung, Alexander Boden, Gunnar Stevens:

 Workplace warriors: identifying team practices of appropriation in software ecosystems.
-57-60 - John C. Georgas, Anita Sarma:
+57-60 - John C. Georgas

 STCML: an extensible XML-based language for socio-technical modeling.
 61-64 - Max Goldman, Greg Little, Robert C. Miller: